borntofrappe/borntofrappe/src/blog/attribute-preference.md

 That being said, the change looks unnecessarily complicated.
 Especially when there are attributes which do not have a counterpart in terms of CSS, like `offset`.

 But the biggest reason can be summarized in one simple word: _specificity_.
-The moment you want to override the values, presentational attributes are at the bottom of the priority ladder.
+The moment you want to override the values, presentational attributes are at the bottom of the priority list.
 Even element selectors will be able to triumph over the declarations.

 ```css
 circle {